 4. Don’t send campaigns to old mailing lists

 Over the course of a year, it’s not unusual for even 20% of the addresses in your database to become inactive.
 Inboxes fill up, people change jobs and simply open new addresses using other email service providers.
 These inactive addresses can become spam traps that are used to identify and block senders that send commercial mail without the consent of recipients.
+While detecting spam traps can be difficult using a spam trap checker may help avoid some harmful emails.
 Do everything you can to keep your database up to date and get rid of old and unresponsive addresses.

 5. Don’t buy databases

 This is always a bad idea for a lot of reasons.
 First of all, you have no idea about the quality of the database you are getting but it’s safe to assume that it will be very low.
 Sending newsletters to addresses that are inactive, addresses that are likely to bounce, and to recipients who never consented to get information from you (and probably have no idea who you are) is not a recipe for success.
+Don't think you can just use an online bulk validator and that will help.
+While email validation is a great tool its intended for lists that already have consent.
 Anyone who does get a message from you is likely to mark it as spam, which is even worse since the more such black marks you get, the more likely your future messages will get directed to spam folders.

 6. Use an easily identifiable sender address